ModelDBRepository/182134/readme.txt

 In Figs. 4F-I, we set pyrspiketau_vec=0.1, pyr_nospike_tau=1.0, and baskspike_tau=bask_nospike_tau=6.0.
 In Figs. 4A-D, we set pyrspiketau_vec=pyr_nospike_tau=1.0, and baskspike_tau=0.60, and bask_nospike_tau=6.0.
+For both Figs. 4A-D and 4F-I, we set spikedur=35.0 in noisysynapses.par.

 In Fig. 5, we set pyrspiketau_vec=0.1, pyr_nospike_tau=1.0, and baskspike_tau=bask_nospike_tau=6.0, and
 scanned over values of baskconnvector (defined in line 65 of real2.hoc) from 0 to 100, counting by 10.